Cinnamon Sugar Mexican Dessert Chips? What are those?

 I knew I had to make these at home.
 To save money and to eat them as often as I wanted.

 I’d be lying to you if I didn’t say these are my new addiction.
 Cinnamon sugary goodness all over a tortilla chip then dipped in whipped cream?
-I mean, what’s better than that?

 Honestly, I was eating waaaay to many of these.
 They are so delicious, but not good for my new year’s resolutions, so I decided to stop….

 A couple of ways to make these sopapillas (Mexican dessert!)…

 You could toss your chopped up flour tortilla in a large tupperware container.
 Add in your melted butter.
 Close the lid and shake.

 Then open it back up and add the cinnamon sugar mixture.
 Close the lid and shake again.

 I hate having extra things to wash so I do this all on the baking sheet, even if it takes me a little extra time.

 I line my baking sheet with aluminum foil, and lay out my tortilla slices.
 Using a brush, I butter one side, then sprinkle cinnamon sugar on top (I keep cinnamon sugar in a shaker for easy sprinkling).